v-wjrong/binary_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/WxMaDemoApplication.md

     class WxMaDemoApplication {
         +main(String[] args) void
     }
+    WxMaDemoApplication --> SpringApplication : Dependency
     class SpringApplication {
+        <<Spring Framework Bootstrap Class>>
         +run(Class~?~ primarySource, String... args) ConfigurableApplicationContext
     }
-    WxMaDemoApplication --> SpringApplication : Dependency
 ```

-This code illustrates a simple Spring Boot application launcher class `WxMaDemoApplication`, which invokes `SpringApplication.run()` via its `main` method to bootstrap the application.
-The class diagram comprises two primary classes: `WxMaDemoApplication` serves as the entry point class, depending on the core launching functionality of `SpringApplication`.
-The `run` method of `SpringApplication` employs the generic parameter `Class<?>` to accept any primary configuration class, embodying Spring Boot's convention-over-configuration principle.
+This code demonstrates a typical Spring Boot application bootstrap class structure.
+The WxMaDemoApplication class, annotated with @SpringBootApplication, serves as the entry point of the Spring Boot application.
+Its main() method delegates to SpringApplication.run() to launch the entire application.
+The class diagram clearly illustrates the dependency relationship between the bootstrap class and Spring framework's core class SpringApplication, where SpringApplication provides static methods to run Spring applications and returns a configurable application context.
+This design embodies Spring Boot's convention-over-configuration philosophy, simplifying the application startup process.

 ### Internal Method Call Graph